PaulmannLighting/apis-saltans/coordinator/README.md

 ## Raw Transports

 Use `Zcl::transmit(...)` for native cluster commands that do not expect an application-level response.
-Its first await returns a `TransmissionResponse`; await that value to confirm hardware completion.
+Its first await returns a `zb_hw::HwResponse`; await that value to confirm hardware completion.
+The hardware response is opaque, so coordinator users do not depend on the driver's completion mechanism.

 Use `Zcl::communicate(...)` for commands implementing `ExpectResponse<zb_zcl::Cluster>`.
 Its first await returns `ZclResponse<T::Response>`.
 Awaiting that response confirms transmission, waits for a